orbitse/Awesome-Law-NLP-Research-Work/README.md

 - **Lexical-Morphological Modeling for Legal Text Analysis** (2016), Danilo S. Carvalhol et al., DOI: 10.1007/978-3-319-50953-2 [[PDF]](https://www.researchgate.net/publication/305400373_Lexical-Morphological_Modeling_for_Legal_Text_Analysis)

+- **Matching law cases and reference law provision with a neural attention model** (2016) G Tang et al., IBM China Research, Beijing [[PDF](https://scholar.google.com/scholar_lookup?title=Matching%20law%20cases%20and%20reference%20law%20provision%20with%20a%20neural%20attention%20model&author=G.%20Tang&author=H.%20Guo&author=Z.%20Guo&author=S.%20Xu&publication_year=2016)]
+From Abstract: Due to the semantic complexity of law provisions and law cases, traditional methods cannot precisely characterize the deep semantic distribution of legal cases.
+In this paper, we propose a neural attention model for automatically matching reference law provisions.
+In this proposed model, a word by word attention mechanism is used to calculate pairwise comparisons between cases and law provisions, and then an output LSTM layer is used to summarize the comparisons and output the labels.

 #### &nbsp;&nbsp;&nbsp;2017 ####

 - **Applying Deep Neural Network to Retrieve Relevant Civil Law Articles** (2017), Anh Hang Nga Tran et al. [[PDF](https://aclanthology.info/papers/R17-2007/r17-2007)]